-Fast facts for the Hamar Region
+Fast facts for the Hamar region

-- Total area: 2,726 square kilometres
+- Total area: 2,726 square kilometers.

-- Forest area: 1,445 square kilometres
+- Forest area: 1,445 square kilometers.

-- Agricultural land: 378 square kilometres
+- Agricultural land: 378 square kilometers.

-- Population: 87,000
+- Population: Approximately 90,000.

-Hamar is the principal city in the county of Hedmark, a municipality and the administrative centre for Hedmark county's public administration, the various county departments and Eidsivating Court of Appeals.
+Hamar is the principal city in the county of Hedmark, a municipality and the administrative center for Hedmark county's public administration, the various county departments and Eidsivating Court of Appeals.
 Hamar is located on the east shores of Lake Mjøsa, Norway's largest lake.
 Most of Mjøsa's shores are dominated by rolling agricultural areas, among them some of the most fertile grainlands in Norway.

 Out on a headland called Domkirkeodden, jutting out into Lake Mjøsa, lie the ruins of the 950-year-old Hamar Cathedral.
 The siting on the highest point on the headland made the cathedral a powerful landmark, visible from a long way off for seafarers on the lake.
 The church was built of limestone, probably quarried locally.

-The administrative centre is the village of Stangebyen.
+The administrative center is the village of Stangebyen.
 Archeological finds indicate agricultural settlements in Stange well before the Viking Age.
 Since the shortest route from the south to Hamar went through the area, there have also been trade and hospitality in Stange since time immemorial.